tjcarney89/swift-xcode-warnings-errors-ios-0217/README.md

 ![correct](http://i.imgur.com/FTD5mnr.png)

 Notice the green check mark to the left of line 13, it means we implemented both our functions correctly.
-Lets not jump to the `ViewController.swift` file so you can see *how* I implemented these functions.
+Lets now jump to the `ViewController.swift` file so you can see *how* I implemented these functions.

 ![answer](http://i.imgur.com/D8CLzDF.png)